How do I get the best TV package?

 However, if you want a specific channel then it's best to check that it is available from your preferred provider as there are some exceptions to this rule - for example Sky Atlantic is only available to Sky customers.

 What extra TV services and TV boxes can I get?

 As well as broadcasting your favourite shows, each provider offers further perks in an attempt to win your custom.
 These include:

-- A free set-top box or PVR - at the very minimum you'll receive a free set-top box though some providers will supply a more advanced PVR instead, letting you record your favourite shows to watch again.
-When comparing TV deals, check what kit is included and whether this is supplied free of cost.
+- A free set-top box or PVR - at the very minimum you'll receive a free set-top box, though some providers will supply a more advanced PVR instead, letting you record your favourite shows to watch again.
+When comparing TV deals, check what kit is included and whether this is supplied free of charge.

 - Catch-up and On Demand services - catch-up TV such as BBC iPlayer and on-demand shows are on offer from all providers.
 Catch-up TV is normally free, and some on demand content may be too, although this may depend on which TV package you choose.

 - An extra digital TV box - if you want to receive TV in more than one room, then most providers will offer some options, though Sky and Virgin Media have the most flexibility.

 - Extra channels and high-definition channels - all providers offer the option to add extra channels, but the range of channels can vary considerably between providers.

 Costs vary both between packages and between providers, and can start to soar as you add extras.
 Instead, sit down and work out exactly what you want - it can be great to have loads of choice but it makes no sense to pay for channels you'll never watch.